 top of page

-At Chingford House Nursery we understand the severity of being exposed to ultra violet radiation (UV) from sunlight; ‘damage from UV exposure is cumulative and increases your skin cancer risk over time’ (www.skincancer.org) Therefore, we take our commitment to protecting the children’s skin seriously and have several precautions in place to limiting the risk of over-exposure to the sun.
+We understand the severity of being exposed to ultraviolet radiation (UV) from sunlight; ‘damage from UV exposure is cumulative and increases your skin cancer risk over time’ (www.skincancer.org)

 Protecting children’s skin:

-• Ensure that children are wearing suitable clothing – long sleeved tops & full-length skirts/trousers (thin/light clothing)
+• ensure that children are wearing suitable clothing – long sleeved tops & full-length skirts/trousers (thin/light clothing)

-• Encourage children to wear sunglasses if they can/want to (these need to be provided by the parents)
+• encourage children to wear sunglasses if they can/want to (these need to be provided by the parents)

 Heat Related Illnesses:

-In addition to protecting the children’s skin, we also need to be mindful of the effects of high temperatures on their health and wellbeing.
 As stated above, young children are more vulnerable to the sun, this is also true of the heat.
-Children do not sweat as much as adults, so they cannot regulate their body temperature as sufficiently; this then means that children are more at risk of heat related illnesses such as heat stress or heatstroke.
+Children do not sweat as much as adults, so they cannot regulate their body temperature as effectively; this then means that children are more at risk of heat related illnesses such as heat stress or heatstroke.

 Heat Stress: